yoshan0921/motion-mentor/README.md

 If VSCode cannot find the path to the libraries installed in your virtual environment, try the following VSCode setting:
 * Go to "Python › Analysis: Extra Paths"
-* Add the path of libraries to the Extra Paths
-* How to find the libraries path installed in your virtual machine is as follow.
+* Add the library paths to Extra Paths.
+The following is how to check the paths of the libraries installed in the virtual machine.
+Add the path of the folder, not the library file itself.
 ```
 $ pipenv shell
 $ python